malensek/corr-heatmap/README.md

 Usage: `python plot.py <correlation-matrix>`

 Where correlation-matrix is a whitespace-separated text file containing the correlation matrix.
+See `test.features.txt` for an example.

 This will produce an output something like the following: